 For those of you located in the great state of Arizona, you’ve got yourself an advantage in getting to Puerto Peñasco.
 The best way to get to this safe beach resort in Mexico is by crossing the border by car via Route 85.
 It is roughly four hours or 220 miles away from both Tucson and Scottsdale.
 I flew into Phoenix Sky Harbor for a steal at $79 each way.
+Unfortunately, there are no flights to Puerto Penasco.
 Check Out Roundtrip Fares UNDER $199 at CheapOair.

 High Adrenaline Activites By Land